‘Bold And The Beautiful’ Casting News For The Week Of April 22: Phoebe’s Nanny Returns

 Maile Brady returns as Tiffany, while Prince Achileas-Andreas will play the role of Simon again.

-Of course, he also wants to win Hope’s heart and figures that he needs to spend as much time with her at work.
+Of course, he also wants to win Hope’s heart — and figures that he needs to spend as much time with her at work as he can.
 Hope For The Future provides him with the perfect opportunity to get up close and personal with Mrs. Liam Spencer.

 Tuesday, April 23 – Amelia Returns From Paris